krawal19/tic_tac_toe_/README.md

   Enjoy the Game!

 ```
-- After entering the grid size you'll have to enter total players playing this game, ideal inputs are 1 or 2
+- Now you'll have to enter total players playing this game, ideal inputs are 1 or 2
 ```

   Enter total players 1 or 2 :1